slifong08/About/README.md

 _sarah.l.fong.github.io_
 # Sarah Fong

 Ph.D. candidate in human genetics at Vanderbilt University.
-In the Capra lab (Tony is now at UCSF), I study the evolution of human gene regulation, functional genomics, and how it affects human phenotypes.
+In the Capra lab (now at UCSF), I study the evolution of human gene regulation, functional genomics, and its affects on human phenotypes.

-I am interested in applying principles of genetics, functional genomics, and computational approaches to develop novel therapies for cancer, hematopoietic, and immune-mediated diseases.
+I am interested in applying principles of human genetics, functional genomics, and computational approaches to control gene regulation and develop novel therapies for cancer, hematopoietic, and immune-mediated diseases.

 # Experience